vxlang/vxlang-page/README.md

 - `1.1.2.0`
   - [Virtualizer] Fixed bugs that conflict with obfuscation blocks during reference call virtualization.
   - [ALL] The virtual machine section and obfuscation section are integrated.
-- `1.1.1.0`
-  - [Packer] Added protection for Packer shell code.
-  - [Packer] Fixed a bug with packing using commands.

 ## TODO
 - `Task`